Congratulations on the birth of your baby!

 If you feel that you are not coping, there are a range of professional support services available.
 Families can obtain these services via their family doctor, hospital social worker or Maternal and Child Health Service.
 If you are not sure how to go about this, please give us a call and we can assist you.

-Get in touch with Family Support at Down Syndrome Victoria by phoning 9486 9600 or email firstname.lastname@example.org.
+Get in touch with Family Support at Down Syndrome Victoria by phoning 9486 9600 or email firstname.lastname@example.org and take a look at our resource links in the right hand column.

 “I wish I had known three years ago what I know now.
 How good it could be… In those bleak, dark days in the hospital, when her diagnosis was given and received amid awkwardness and apprehension, one of my biggest fears was that I would not like her, would be ashamed of her.
 Never…’